How to Make Pins

 Tiny Clothespins – I used colored pins, but they come in natural and white also

 Step 1: Print Images.
-Select images!
+For this first step select images for your pin design!
 (That’s the hardest part.)
+I think simple designs are the sweet spot for this craft project, but you could do a more intricate design with fine details if you prefer.
 Print images on heavy weight cardstock.
-I used my inkjet, but you can use a laser printer or photocopy if you like.
+I used my inkjet printer for these designs, but you can use a laser printer or photocopy if you like.
+You can even use your own designs.
 TIP: (Lesson Learned) I printed my first set on regular copy paper and glued them to lightweight cardstock.
 They worked somewhat, but they had a tendency to delaminate.
 The images printed on heavyweight cardstock worked beautifully.
 Optional Color.
-You can add color with pencils or markers at this time.
+You can add color with pencils or permanent markers at this time.
 Make sure to use permanent ink or seal them before you move to the glue step.

 Step 2: Punch or Cut Images.
-Punch out circle shapes or fussy cut around your images.
+For the next step, punch out circle shapes or use scissors to fussy cut around your images.
 You can also use an oval or square punch.
 TIP: If you want them perfectly round, square, or oval shapes use a punch.
 If you are great with scissors, you can cut the images.
 I actually preferred fussy cutting around the image after I applied the hot glue to the back.
 It is up to you.

 Step 4: Press Image Into Glue.
 Immediately press the back of your image into the puddle of glue.
 Press it in until the glue spreads outside the circle shape, but not hard enough that it flows over the edge to the front of your image.
 I am using a Mod Podge Silicone Finger Protector.
 I love these.
 No more burnt fingers!
 YAY!